-Way, way back when we really didn’t know how to cook, Brad took a 8 week Indian cooking course.
-It was probably the best thing that ever happened to our kitchen because he became an amazing cook.
-These gluten free vegetable pakoras are one of our favourite recipes.
+Way, way back when we really didn’t know how to cook, Brad took an 8-week Indian cooking course.
+It was probably the best thing that ever happened to our kitchen.
+And these gluten-free vegetable pakoras are one of our favourite recipes.

 Here’s some of the reasons to love homemade pakoras:

-- Pakoras are a delicious addition to an Indian meal, or as a lunch or snack.
+- Pakoras are delicious as part of an Indian meal, or as a lunch or snack.

 - Make a large batch.
 They will last in the fridge for 2-3 days.

-- Pakoras are a delicious all on their own or serve them with apple chutney or plum sauce.
+- These flavourful pakoras are delicious all on their own or serve them with apple chutney or plum sauce.

-This traditional recipe for vegetable pakoras has a fermented chickpea and yogurt batter.
-Lightly spiced and flavoured with tamarind, it is a deliciously crispy gluten free snack.
-It can be made with a mix of seasonal vegetables, so feel free to use your favourite combination.
+This traditional recipe for vegetable pakoras has a soaked chickpea and yogurt batter.
+It is lightly flavoured with tamarind, coriander and turmeric for a deliciously crispy gluten-free snack.
+It can be made with a mix of seasonal vegetables, so feel free to use whatever is in season.

 - Prep Time: 15 minutes